BRdhanani/spa-with-reactjs-wordpress-rest-api/README.md

-# SPA(Single Page Application) With Reactjs and Wordpress REST API
+# SPA(Single Page Application) With React js and Wordpress REST API

 Single Page Application to create todo list using Wordpress REST API and React.